DataShades/ckanext-alias/README.md

 The extension has only been tested with CKAN `2.10.1` and will most likely not work with versions below `2.10`.
 Also, the extension relies on `ckanext-scheming` to add an `alias` field into schema.
 It won't work without scheming.
+If you don't know what is it and how to use it, check its [repo](https://github.com/ckan/ckanext-scheming).

 ## Installation